cosmos/ibc-rs/docs/architecture/adr-010-enable-standalone-ics02-integration.md

 }
 ```

-The introduction of the `ClientStateMut` associated type additional to the
+The introduction of the `ClientStateMut` associated type in addition to the
 `ClientStateRef` became necessary to tackle the limitation that the
 `ClientState` retrieved from the regular `client_state()` method provides access
 only to validation methods.
 However, in `execute` handlers, there are scenarios